-Protecting customers' privacy is at the heart of Facebook.
-Facebook does a lot to safeguard the privacy, so they're taking action on potential past abuse and putting stronger protections in place to prevent future abuse of the platform.
+Protecting customers’ privacy is at the heart of Facebook.
+Facebook does a lot to safeguard privacy, so they’re taking action regarding potential past abuses and putting stronger protective measures in place to prevent future abuse of the platform.

 What did you learn?

 - Facebook and Short.cm

 - Why do you need a branded domain?